William B. Lyons Park Improvements, 2021

-The park used to have a picnic shelter and play equipment for 2-12 year olds, but Parks and Recreation removed that equipment in 2011 at the request of the Boys and Girls Club.
+The park used to have a picnic shelter and play equipment for 2-12 year-old children, but Parks and Recreation removed that equipment in 2011 at the request of the Boys and Girls Club.

 In 2012, Parks and Recreation worked with the Boys and Girls Club, the Anchorage Community Land Trust, the Anchorage Park Foundation, and Clark Middle School to redesign the park space.
-The park now features a shelter, an amphitheater, student artwork, a mural on the parking lot surface, and open play space and the park functions as a central community space for larger events.
+The park now features a shelter, an amphitheater, student artwork, a mural on the parking lot surface, and open play space.
+The park functions as a central gathering place for larger community events.
 You can read more about those improvements here and here.

 In April 2019, voters approved the 2019 Parks and Recreation bond which included funds to improve William B. Lyons Park.